karanja-simon/blog/load-testing-apis-jmeter-cmd.md

 **Median**: It is the time in the middle of a set of samples result.
 It indicates that 50% of the samples took no more than this time i.e the remainder took at least as long.

+Thank you for getting here.
+Hope you have learned something today.
+Cheers!

+### Footnotes
+---
+This is no means a complete look at JMeter capabilities, infact it's just one of many capabilities of the JMeter.
+If you need to learn more, just follow the links provided below.

 #### References
 ---